dune-project/dune-common/doc/buildsystem/dune-common.rst

 - is portable
 - is controlled by ONE rather simple language

-Dune got support for CMake in version 2.3 alongside the old Autotools build system.
-It got the default in the 2.4 release.

 You can install CMake through your favorite package manager or downloading source code from `KITWare <http://www.cmake.org>`_
-The minimum required version to build Dune with CMake is 3.1.
+The minimum required version to build Dune with CMake is 3.13.

 .. _howtouse: